GoranMandic91/blog-app-www/README.md

 # blog-app-www
 Simple blog application web client
+ ## Development

+- install node 12
+- clone the repo
+- run `npm install`
+- setup environment:

+  - `cp .env.example .env`
+  - update variables

+- start local server `npm start`
+- make sure you follow lint rules configured in the project

+  - check by running `npm run lint`
+  - additionally you can configure your editor of choice to do it automatically

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`